Natty Light wants to rent your diploma, but doesn’t really want to solve student debt crisis

 As silly as Natty Light’s tone is, student debt is a serious issue, one that has emerged as part of a significant policy debate during the current Democratic presidential primary.
 Candidates Bernie Sanders and Elizabeth Warren have long been advocating for student loan forgiveness and even free tuition.
 Despite Natty’s $10 million pledge, Blake says the brand and AB InBev aren’t extending that advocacy to actual policy.
 “Natty doesn’t endorse any political candidate, but we are passionate about helping our community with the real issues they grapple with on a daily basis, like college debt,” he says.

 The tolerance for that disparity between marketing action and IRL action has been shrinking exponentially over the years.
-Like last year when brands like Marriott, Delta Airlines, and Bank of America, who routinely voice support for LGBTQ rights and speak out during Pride also sponsored an event honoring Brazil President Jair Bolsonaro, who happens to have a history of homophobic comments and persecution of gay political opponents.
+Like last year when brands like Marriott, Delta Airlines, and Bank of America, which routinely voice support for LGBTQ rights and speak out during Pride, also sponsored an event honoring Brazil President Jair Bolsonaro, who happens to have a history of homophobic comments and persecution of gay political opponents.
 Or how State Street, the company behind the award-winning “Fearless Girl” campaign, hasn’t always acted in ways consistent with its support of gender diversity.
 At the time of the statue’s launch in 2017, it had only three women on its 11-person board.

 According to the Center for Responsive Politics, Anheuser Busch has donated $3.6 million to Republican candidates since 2016, compared with $1.28 million to Democrats.
 Just this week, President Trump is once again proposing to end a student-loan forgiveness program for public workers, as well as eliminating subsidized student loans for low-income students.
 Even most moderate and conservative Democrats also don’t support student-debt forgiveness, at least as a universal or near-universal program.
 So these political contributions exceed the amount being disbursed to ameliorate customers’ student debt and are at least obliquely working to entrench the very problem Natty Light purports to want to raise awareness for.

-Which makes the “Natural Light College Debt Relief Program” sound less like an effort to help anyone grappling with real issues—and more like a classic ad slogan from another light beer: Tastes great, less filling.
+Which makes the “Natural Light College Debt Relief Program” sound less like an effort to help anyone grappling with real issues—and more like a classic ad slogan from another light beer: tastes great, less filling.